For purposes of Chapter 102. of the Administrative Code:

 (b) Scheduled at a previous meeting of the commission; or

-(c) Called by the chair or a majority of the members with written notice to each member at least five days prior to the meeting, in the case of notice by mail, or at least one day prior to the meeting, in the case of notice by telephone, facsimile, or electronic mail.
+(c) Called by the chair or a majority of the members with written notice to each member at least five days prior to the meeting, in the case of notice by mail, or at least one day prior to the meeting, in the case of notice by telephone, facsimile, electronic mail, or other communication method used by the commission.
 Notice of meetings will specify the time and place of the meeting.

 (2) Notice of a meeting may be waived by a commission member either before or after the meeting.
 Attendance at a meeting will constitute waiver of notice by a commission member, unless the member objects to holding the meeting on the ground of lack of notice or insufficiency of notice, either during the meeting or within a reasonable time thereafter.